MatthiasX86/react-scroll-backdrop/README.md

 Default: 'default'

 Theme names are completely arbitrary names that you can provide to backdrop zones.
 Theme names are registered to a color zone and are triggered when a zone becomes active.
-When a zone becomes active the theme name is sent to all other backdrop zones and are available in the backdrop context.
+When a zone becomes active the theme name is sent to all other backdrop zones and will also available in the backdrop context.
 Use themes for rendering and events.
 Ex. change font & UI colors.

 ```javascript
 const zoneTheme = 'dark';